Musabbihakamal/Physical-AI-and-Humanoid-Book-/frontend/docs/physical-ai/module-2/ch3-physics-simulation-sensor-simulation.md

 # Chapter 3: Physics Simulation and Sensor Simulation

-## Summary
-This chapter covers the physics simulation aspects of Gazebo including realistic physics modeling, sensor simulation, and how to configure these for humanoid robot applications.

 ## Learning Objectives
 By the end of this chapter, you will be able to: